 We consider market practices and trends when designing our executive compensation programs and determining executive compensation levels.
 We do not target a specific market percentile or simply replicate market practice.
 Instead, we review external market practices as a reference point to assist us in designing an executive compensation program that is tailored to the unique characteristics of our Company and is intended to attract, retain, and inspire talented leaders, and we consider competitive ranges for each position when we make executive compensation decisions.
 To understand the external market competitiveness of the compensation for our named executive officers, the Compensation Committee reviews reports analyzing publicly available information and surveys prepared by Pearl Meyer.
 These reports compare the compensation of each named executive officer to data available for comparable positions at companies in our peer group and, in certain circumstances, the broader market, by compensation element.
 To determine our 2022 peer group, we identified comparable companies that approximate (i) our scope of business, including revenues and market capitalization, (ii) our global geographical reach, (iii) our research-based business with multiple marketed products, and (iv) a comparable pool of talent for which we compete.
-In 2021, the Compensation Committee, with support from our independent compensation consultant, conducted an analysis to determine the appropriate peer group assisted establish 2022 target compensation in the context of the Company's business strategy and operating parameters.
+In 2021, the Compensation Committee, with support from our independent compensation consultant, conducted an analysis to determine the appropriate peer group establish 2022 target compensation in the context of the Company's business strategy and operating parameters.
 The purpose of the peer group analysis was to enable the Company to use the appropriate comparator group and third-party data sources for our annual assessment of executive compensation.
-Following this analysis, the Compensation Committee determined that our peer group should be updated to reflect the Company's evolution over the prior year and better approximate the current size and scope of our business.
-The peer group u
+Following this analysis, the Compensation Committee determined that our peer group used to establish 2022 target compensation consisted of the following 15 comparator companies:

 Acceleron Pharma Inc.

 Alnylam Pharmaceuticals, Inc.

 argenx SE

 BeiGene, Ltd.

 BioMarin Pharmaceutical Inc.

 Exelixis, Inc.

 Horizon Therapeutics plc

 Incyte Corporation